amcharts/responsive/readme.md

 the plugin.

-A plugin works by checking chart area dimensions after each resize. (or after initial build) It then overrides particular settings suitable for these particular dimensions.
+A plugin works by checking chart area dimensions after each resize. (or after initial build / mobile device orientation change) It then overrides particular settings suitable for these particular dimensions.

 Override rules are implemented by defining chart rules, or just "rules" moving forward.
 Each rule has two things:

-a) Dimension conditions;
+1. Dimension conditions;
-b) Overrides. (a set of properties to override for this particular rule)
+2. Overrides. (a set of properties to override for this particular rule)

 A rule is an object, for example: